 -

-Alan posted an update a year ago
+Alan posted an update 2 years ago

 This is a recent case that is failing and had adequate bone.
 I’ve attached a radiograph taken at placement, and another one taken a month after.
 The cover screw is not exposed, patient is not in pain but there is some purulence on palpation and crestal bone loss.
 Insertion torque was 35ncm.
 I had to use external irrigation for this…